hamamulfz/mobile-web/README.md

 # mobile-web-app

-This project is a part of [Mobile Web Specialist](https://events.withgoogle.com/googledeveloperskejar/) Training held by Google Developer Kejar x Inixindo.
+This project is a part of [Google Developer Kejar](https://events.withgoogle.com/googledeveloperskejar/) - Mobile Web Specialist Training collaborated with Inixindo.
-This is my web link [mws-hamamul.firebaseapp.com](https://mws-hamamul.firebaseapp.com/)

 ## Getting Started